ClickerMonkey/iteratez/README.md

 ### Mutations
 - `delete`: Removes values in the view from the source.
-- `overwrite`: Replaces values in the view from the source.
+- `overwrite`: Replaces values in the view from the source with a constant replacement.
+- `update`: Replace values in the view from the source with a dynamic replacement.
 - `extract`: Removes values in the view from the source and returns a new iterator with the removed values.

 ### Operations